openflam/dns-spatial-discovery/README.md

 ## Tests
 ```
 cd s2_js
-python -m http.server
+python -m http.server 9500
 ```

-Tests result will show in the console.
+Open http://0.0.0.0:9500 on the browser.
+Open the `test/` directory on the webpage.
+Open the browser console (eg. Ctrl + Shift + I on Chrome) to see the rest results.